Measuring User Happiness

 This is an opinionated book.
 I only cover topics I have significant first-hand experience with.
 The intended audience for this book and program are small business owners, product managers, startup founders, designers, researchers, customer success specialists, CX practitioners, strategists, and anyone who cares about measuring outcomes rather than outputs, data over opinions, and facts rather than intuition.
 If you are currently involved in digital transformation, redesign, design thinking, or creating a new product, this book is a must.

 Here's a sample from the book.
-No email address necessary.
+No email address is necessary.

 How does this work?